pcomans/research/swift/types/ns/NSViewTest.md

 3. Layer Hosted view: In this mode the NSView has no knowledge about the CALayer or any of it’s sublayers it contains and it won’t care about it either.
 As a programmer you have to manage it.
 The NSView just shows it, but it will use drawRect:dirtyRect to draw the CALayer.

-/*
-Discussion The order that  setWantsLayer: and setLayer: are called is important, it makes the distinction between a layer-backed view, and a layer-hosting view.
+**Discussion** The order that  setWantsLayer: and setLayer: are called is important, it makes the distinction between a layer-backed view, and a layer-hosting view.

 A layer-backed view is a view that is backed by a Core Animation layer.
 Any drawing done by the view is the cached in the backing layer.
 You configured a layer-backed view by simply invoking  setWantsLayer: with a value of YES.
 The view class will automatically create the a backing layer for you, and you use the view class’s drawing mechanisms.
 When using layer-backed views you should never interact directly with the layer.